hertinek/calculator/README.md

 		- square root
 		- factorial

-Available buttons on the calculator:
+Available buttons on the calculator (that represent the 23 possible inputs received by the calculator):
 	- 10 digits (0 to 9)
 	- decimal point (.)
 	- 5 binary operators (+ - × ÷ and modulo operator (MOD))